Brushfam/learn-page/docs/OpenBrush/smart-contracts/proxy.md

 This example shows how you can use the implementation of [proxy](https://github.com/Brushfam/openbrush-contracts/tree/main/contracts/src/upgradeability/proxy) to to implement proxy pattern for upgradeable contracts.

-## Disclaimer

-Delegate calls [were marked](https://github.com/paritytech/ink/pull/1331#discussion_r953736863) as a possible attack vector in ink!
-Therefore the `Proxy` pattern will not work within OpenBrush until this is reimplemented in ink!
-4.
-You can use this tutorial for general understanding of `Proxy` pattern.

 ## Step 1: Import default implementation

 With [default `Cargo.toml`](overview.md/#the-default-toml-of-your-project-with-openbrush),